 You might have noticed huge towers supporting the high voltage transmission lines in your locality.
 These high voltage lines transmit electric power generated at power stations which are situated at remote locations.
-Power stations are built away from the cities where natural resources are available and are transmitted to the load centers.
-Electricity is transmitted at up to 1.2MV (1200 kilo Volts) in some countries.
+Power stations are built away from the cities where natural resources are available and are transmitted to the load centres.
+Electricity is transmitted at high voltages up to 1.2MV (1200 kilo Volts) in some countries.

 Electric power transmission network should be efficient, safe and at the same time economical.
 Keeping this in mind, power is transmitted at high voltage for the following reasons.